 Understanding your sales capacity needs sets the foundation of your strategic sales plan and further identifies the resources they’ll need to be successful, including:

 Your sales territories map the playing field for your strategic sales plan.
 Research has also shown that territory design can have a big impact on sales team morale and performance.
-In all reality, territories should be balanced so that regardless of the territory assigned, each rep has equal opportunity to reach and achieve their quota.
+In all reality, territories should be balanced, fair and driven by data.
+When your territory design has these factors, regardless of the territory assigned, each rep has equal opportunity to reach and achieve their quota.